microsoft/tilecode/manual.md

 ## Step 3: Make the player move.

 Now let's create our first game rule and bring the player sprite to life.
 Navigate to the rule selector screen.
-Select the **right arrow** button from the **press** rules, which will bring up the rule editor for the player sprite on right-arrow button press.
+Select the **dpad right** button from the **press** rules, which will bring up the rule editor for the player sprite on the dpad-right press.
 For the **Do** action we will add a move right command.

 ![hello_rules_gallery](pics/helloRulesAll.png)
 ![hello_motion_simple](pics/helloMotionSimple.png)